 Claiming 529 Plan Deductions

 529 college savings plans are intended to set aside and grow money for a beneficiary's college education.
 Grandparents can contribute to 529 plans if the plans include provisions for accepting contributions from third parties.
 All plans allow parents and the student beneficiaries themselves to contribute.
 When grandparents can contribute as third parties, they may consider their 529 contributions tax deductible on the state level only when they live in states that allow 529 contribution deductions.
 Contribution and deduction limits are on a state-by-state basis.

 Grandparents who are legal guardians of their grandchildren, and claim them as dependents on their federal income taxes, can deduct tax deductible college funds for grandchildren.
 This includes money paid for a student's tuition and fees, room and board, books, and travel to and from school.
 Grandparents can only claim these expenses as federal and state income tax deductions when they actually pay them, not when they give money to a student for future spending on education expenses.

 There are no federal tax deductions for grandparents who contribute to 529 college savings plans or related products, such as Coverdell accounts, for their grandchildren.
 These deductions are exclusive to state income tax codes, which limits how much they can save on taxes.
 Grandparents can choose to give money that they save from other eligible tax deductions to help pay for college, but this has additional tax consequences.

 One way for grandparents to contribute to college savings for their grandchildren is through gifts that parents invest in 529 plans, or that students hold in savings accounts and later spend on college expenses.
-The annual exclusion for 2017 is $14,000, while for 2018, the annual exclusion is $15,000.
+The annual exclusion for 2018 is $15,000.
 This means that while grandparents who contribute up to this amount to a student's education fund don't receive tax deduction eligibility, they do prevent their grandchildren from being liable for tax on the money.

 - Jupiterimages, Brand X Pictures/Brand X Pictures/Getty Images